Synopsik/dsa/README.md

 # C# Data Structures and Algorithms

-This is my journal of progress through the book listed below.
-I will be trying to document and improve the way I learn to program through the various chapters.
+This is a journal of progress through the book listed below.
+I'll be trying to document and improve how I learn to program through the various chapters.
 If you have any suggestions or tips on how I can improve some aspect of my code please feel free to raise an issue so that I can learn something new.